 - Salem Alliance for the Environment (SAFE)

 - Northshore Citizen’s Climate Lobby

-City of Salem’s Sustainability, Energy and Resiliency Committee (SERC)
+- City of Salem’s Sustainability, Energy and Resiliency Committe (SERC)

 An important part of sustainability is keeping yourself educated.
 Use these resources to stay current!